-Goa still maintains its position as India's No.1 leisure destination and it continued to exhibit growth witnessing the highest average room rates of Rs 7,844 per night during F.Y.
-2018, 4.1 per cent higher than the previous fiscal, surpassing the rate leader of India for the past 5 years - Mumbai.
+Goa still maintains its position as India's No.1 leisure destination and it continued to exhibit growth witnessing the highest average room rates of Rs.
+7,000/- to Rs.
+8,000/- per night during F.Y.
+2019-2020, 4.1 per cent higher than the previous fiscal, surpassing the rate leader of India for the past 5 years - Mumbai.
 Occupancy rates reached 72.1 per cent during the year leading the RevPARs to witness an increase of about 5.1 per cent y-o-y.
-However, Goa continues to face competition from beach destinations in South and Southeast Asia.
-The up-tick in the occupancy can be attributed to the increased domestic travel and the booming MICE and wedding business.
-Also, room demand was further supported by large-scale annual events such as the International Film Festival of India (IFFI) and the Serendipity Arts Festival.
+However, Goa's tourism industry has sought a quick reopening of the hotel industry lest the prolonged lockdown causes businesses to shut down entirely making revival more difficult.